Last updated on February 12, 2026

 LifeElk’s free version is a pretty basic set-up; it supports life counting for up to six players and can track poison, commander damage, and energy for each.
 It can roll a d6 or flip a coin, and you can pay $2.99 to remove the ad bar at the bottom of the screen.
 Fairly basic functionality, but at least it lets you choose the color of your tracker using a full spectrum.

-Collected Company’s Lifelinker is on the simpler side of MTG life counters.
+Collected Company’s Lifelinker, associated with The Command Zone podcast, is on the simpler side of MTG life counters.
 It counts life, that’s for sure, but that’s about it.
 Its main menu includes an option to keep your device’s screen awake while playing, but most phones and tablets can already do that innately.
-It also has the option to redeem… something.
-I’m not sure what it could be adding to the app, since it doesn’t specify or even give me the option to purchase the upgrade.
-It’s pretty easy on the battery life, though!
+It has a spinner in the center to help you decide who goes first, and is pretty easy on the battery life!

 Dragon Counter Life Total Tracker - App Store Image

 Dragon Counter is your run-of-the-mill life counting app.
-It’s got all the specs we’ve come to expect for the free version: a life counter, a commander damage tracker, and all the other fixins’ are just a long press away.
+It’s got all the specs we expect for the free version: a life counter, a commander damage tracker, and all the other fixins’ are just a long press away.
 Personally, I’m a big fan of the ability to scroll your life total up and down.
-This allows you to quickly change your life total after that big haymaker from an opponent, no need to tap on the screen for a full thirty seconds while you count out damage.
+This allows you to quickly change your life total after that big haymaker from an opponent, no need to tap on the screen for a full 30 seconds while you count out damage.
 You can’t customize layouts, but it does include a dark mode option.

 There’s also the problem of the price to remove advertisements.
 I’m okay paying $4.99 if I’m unlocking additional features, but a $5 bill just to stop distracting me with a moving ad at the bottom of my life total is just a little too much.